-The Optima are allows checked baggage of 25kg (55lbs), the ability to choose your seat, complimentary snacks and drinks, changes are free of change at the same rate.
+The Optima allows checked baggage of 25kg (55lbs), the ability to choose your seat, complimentary snacks and drinks, changes are free of change at the same rate.

-Priority class allows 2 bags of 25kg (110lbs) with 2 pieces of carry-on baggage, the ability to choose your seat including first and second row with preferential check-in and boarding.
+Priority class allows 2 bags of 25kg (110lbs) with 2 pieces of carry-on baggage, the ability to choose your seat including the first and second row with preferential check-in and boarding.

 Interjet also offers Interjet Jetbook making your shopping and booking experience easier.
 Frequent destination passes offer multiple benefits that will allow passengers to save on each flight, schedule the dates of each trip according to your needs and make name or date changes without additional charge.

 Acquire passes quickly and easily:

 1. Enter or sign up for Club Interjet

 2. Choose a national or international destination

 3. Select 5, 10 or up to 15 round flights

 American Airlines, LATAM, LATAM Brasil, LATAM Chile and Iberia

 Book Interjet Flights in English